MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/managing-your-profile.md

 author: jnHs
 ms.assetid: DA495F9D-49B8-45A6-BBE0-27F0C804D240
 title: Manage account settings and profile info
-description: You can view and update your developer account settings and profile info in the Account settings section of the unified Windows Dev Center dashboard. ms.author: wdg-dev-content ms.date: 03/12/2018 ms.topic: article
+description: You can view and update your developer account settings and profile info in the Account settings section of Partner Center. ms.author: wdg-dev-content ms.date: 10/31/2018 ms.topic: article